 - Love the LORD your God with all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Deuteronomy 6: 5-7

 - We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.
 2 Corinthians 4: 8-9

 - When you pass through the waters, I will be with you; and through the rivers, they shall not overwhelm you; when you walk through fire you shall not be burned, and the flame shall not consume you.
 Isaiah 43: 2

 - We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.
 2 Corinthians 10: 5

 - Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.
 Colossians 3: 23

 - Therefore be imitators of God as dear children.
 Ephesians 5: 1

 What are your favorite Bible verses to encourage and equip you in your parenting?
 How do you keep God’s word at the center of your journey?
-Scroll down to share your thoughts in the comments!
+Scroll down to share your thoughts on these Scriptures for parenting in the comments!